-Any such Formal Complaint must be lodged on the form provided for the purpose and sent to the association's EO by post or email.
+Any such Formal Complaint must be lodged on the form provided for the purpose (Appendix 1) and sent to the association's EO by post or email.
 The EO will acknowledge receipt of the complaint and notify affected parties within 5 working days.

 The Standards Committee will restrict its investigation or consideration of the complaint to matters involving bioenergy products or service and professional conduct.
-The Committee will not uphold any complaint it believes is frivolous or vexatious.
+The Committee will not consider any complaint it believes is frivolous or vexatious.

 A Formal Complaint will be based on the Standards Committee receiving a complaint and evidence provided by the complainant and response from the member.
-No formal investigation or hearing will be held and complaints will be handled and assessed on the papers.
+No formal investigation or hearing will be held by the Committee and complaints will be solely handled and assessed on the papers.